PhraseExpress organizes frequently used phrases and inserts them in every app.

 Smart Complete is case-sensitive.

 Advanced Autotext settings that are supported by the iOS device but can only be edited on a PhraseExpress Windows client.

 The spelling correction feature is realized with the regular autotext feature.
 The PhraseExpress sample phrase file contains spelling correction items that replace misspelled words with the correct form:

 A phrase with the contents "word" is triggered by entering the associated autotext "wrod".
 This means if you enter "wrod", PhraseExpress will replace this auto-correct the misspelled word with the phrase contents.

-You can generate pre-filled emails, link or nest phrases, alternate or randomize phrases, perform calculations and string operations, compute conditional statements and much more.
+You can use pre-filled emails, link or nest phrases, alternate or randomize phrases, perform calculations and string operations, compute conditional statements and much more.

-The PhraseExpress Pro App supports a selection of the PhraseExpress Mac client macro functions (Mac client manual).
+The PhraseExpress Pro App supports use of a selection of the PhraseExpress Mac client macro functions (Mac client manual).